chukwukap/space/README.md

 ## How It Works (30-Second Version)

-1. Spaces launches a live audio room.
+1. Space launches a live audio room.
 2. A Farcaster Frame appears in everyone’s feed with _Join_ & _Tip_ buttons.
 3. Listeners drop emojis; each emoji equals a tiny crypto tip.
 4. Bigger supporters send direct tips without leaving the Frame.